-As a logistics provider for tradeshows and events we occasionally use FedEx to transport small items both domestically and internationally.
+As a logistics provider for tradeshows and events we occasionally use FedEx or UPS to transport small items both domestically and internationally.
 They do a fine job under the right circumstances.

 However, there are times in the tradeshow process when it is advantageous to “break up” with them and go with a group of people who know the tradeshow shipping world like the back of their hand.

-Here are three reasons why you should consider breaking up with FedEx and pursue a relationship with a Tradeshow Shipping Agency for your next event:
+Here are three reasons why you should consider breaking up with FedEx or UPS and pursue a relationship with a Tradeshow Shipping Agency for your next event:

 1. They are not always there when you need them

-How consistently does your material get picked up at the end of a show using FedEx?
+How consistently does your material get picked up at the end of a show using FedEx or UPS?
 Based on the three events we have worked recently, more than 7% of shipments were rerouted due to the carrier not showing up.
 This causes additional cost, potential delays, and perhaps freight not making it to the next event.

 We worked with one company that shipped to over 250 events domestically.
 We came up with a shipping solution to mitigate the risks by splitting the shipping responsibilities.
 FedEx would ship into their events from the home office and NorthStar would pick up and return the material to their office.